lunayg/Case-Study-Improving-Wego-Conversion-Through-Real-Time-Tracking-Funnel-Intelligence/README.md

-## Case Study: Root-Cause Analysis of CTR Decline: Detecting FX Drift & Pricing Inconsistencies in Travel MetaSearch
+## Case Study: Root-Cause Analysis of Pricing Inconsistencies: detecting system latency that causes fx drift in Travel MetaSearch

 _Focus on uncovering the drivers of Pricing Inconsistencies & CTR Drop_